 • High quality grease

-For better understanding and to avoid mistakes, let's go through each step shown in the assembly video in order
+For better understanding and to avoid mistakes, let's go through each step shown in the assembly video

 Before you start removing your old pedals, it pays to familiarize yourself with your new pedals.
 Make sure you have the right tools on hand and which pedal is for which side